 Chicago 40, Pittsburgh 23: Bill Cowher adjusts his eyeshadow, smiles silently.

 Oakland at Denver: Don't open unmarked packages from Von Miller.

 Champ: Ryan Tannehill, Miami.
 Everyone has frothed about second-year QBs Andrew Luck, Robert Griffin III and Russell Wilson, but Ryan Tannehill is trying to prove that he's more than just a dude with an attractive wife who happens to play quarterback.
 (Tannehill, not Mrs. Tannehill.)
 In guiding Miami to a decisive winning drive, Tannehill established himself as a legit QB and Miami, now 3-0, as a legit postseason threat.

 Chump: Colin Kaepernick, San Francisco 49ers.
 We could have given this award to Eli Manning again, but let's share the love.
 Kaepernick wasn't awful; he completed 13 of 27 passes for 150 yards with an interception.
-He couldn't get the 49ers rolling, and as a result San Francisco is a long, long way from the team that came within a decent goal-line play of winning a Super Bowl in February.
+But he couldn't get the 49ers rolling, and as a result San Francisco is a long, long way from the team that came within a decent goal-line play of winning a Super Bowl in February.